ardalis/ardalis-com-gatsby/src/pages/blog/domain-modeling-encapsulation.md

 ## Time for a Domain Service?

 One approach that many developers will immediately reach for is a domain service.
 A domain service is simply a service that lives in your domain model and operates on your domain objects (aggregates and entities).
 Unlike the stateful domain objects, stateless domain services are created with the application's DI container, and thus can have dependencies injected into them.
 Thus, when you have a requirement that needs a dependency (like a notification service), it's often a pretty easy leap to make to say "I know!
-Let's user a domain service!"
+Let's use a domain service!"

 Unfortunately, doing this does nothing to help an anemic domain model.
 All it does is require that the domain service have more and more access into the internals of the domain model objects.
 As a larger and larger proportion of logic lives in services that operate *on* the objects rather than *in* the objects, the objects get closer and closer to being just DTOs (if they didn't start out that way).

-Also, consider the experience from the client of the domain.
-The code that calls your domain model.
+Also, consider the experience from the client of the domain - the code that calls your domain model.
 Imagine that a ToDoItem has two methods:

 - MarkComplete()
 - MarkIncomplete()